A reader named Mary recently corresponded with Fr. Bernard Welp of the CMRI. She wrote:

 Archbishop Marcel Lefebvre, Against the Heresies, p.
 216: “Evidently, certain distinctions must be made.
 Souls can be saved in a religion other than the Catholic religion (Protestantism, Islam, Buddhism, etc.), but not by this religion.
 There may be souls who, not knowing Our Lord, have by the grace of the good Lord, good interior dispositions, who submit to God… But some of these persons make an act of love which implicitly is equivalent to baptism of desire.
 It is uniquely by this means that they are able to be saved.”

 To the question, do you agree with the statements made by Fr.
 Denis Fahey and Archbishop Marcel Lefebvre, Fr.
 Bernard Welp of the CMRI responded on Nov.
-16, 2016, by saying:
+16, 2016, by writing:

 “Certainly.
 As catholics we do not accept the false idea of universal salvation promoted at V II.
 Souls cannot be saved outside the church but those who seek God receive baptism (thus become part of the church) of desire IF: 1- ignorance is invincible 2 they have supernatural faith 3 Supernatural charity.
 I have answered your question…”